JordanCWard/SQL/README.md

 11. FAANG

-Companies often perform salary analyses to ensure fair compensation practices. <br>
-One useful analysis is to check if there are any employees earning more than their direct managers. <br>
-As a HR Analyst, you're asked to identify all employees who earn more than their direct managers. <br>
+Companies often perform salary analyses to ensure fair compensation practices.
+One useful analysis is to check if there are any employees earning more than their direct managers.
+As a HR Analyst, you're asked to identify all employees who earn more than their direct managers.
 The result should include the employee's ID and name.

 ``` sql
 SELECT